 Darrell Redmond Is Breaking Cycles and Building Bridges

 When 11-year-old Darrell Redmond saw the flashing blue lights, he went running.
 There had just been a shooting, an all-too-common event in his Portsmouth, Virginia, neighborhood.
 Darrell wasn’t involved in the incident.
-But that night, he found himself in the backseat of a police car for the first time.
+But that day, he found himself in the backseat of a police car for the first time.

 Darrell met a barrage of questions from police.
 They assumed he had something to answer for.
 “Who did it?
 What’s going on?
 What do you know?”